AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Senior Driver Facts and Statistics

-Despite stereotypes, drivers 75 and older are less likely to get into crashes than other age groups.
+Despite stereotypes, drivers 75 and older are less likely to get into fatal crashes than most other age groups.

 Share